logicethos/node2https/README.md

 edit factom.conf and follow commented instructions

-If you don't want to expose ports 80 and 443, then you need to edit the ssl.sh file and use an alternative method of verification.
+If you don't want to expose ports 80 and 443, then you need to copy and edit the ssl.sh file and use an alternative method of verification.

+    cp Template/ssl.sh .

 **Buid**